backdrop-contrib/image_effects/README.txt

 by applying (a series of) effect(s) to it.
 Think of resizing, desaturating, masking, etc.

+Furthermore, imagecache_actions extends the administrative interface for image styles by providing additional features.

 The additional effects that Imagecache Actions provides include:
 - Watermark: place a image with transparency anywhere over a source picture.
 - Overlay: add photo-corners etc to the image